 We are absolutely thrilled to be able to share the news with you that we have achieved our UNICEF Rights Respecting Schools Gold Award.
-This was a reaccreditation visit in June.
+This was from a reaccreditation visit in October 2022.

 The Assessor highlighted that particular strengths of the school include:

-Well done to our UNICEF Ambassadors as well as Mrs Goold and Mrs Mitchell who lead our UNICEF work in school.
+Well done to our UNICEF Ambassadors and staff who lead our UNICEF work in school.
 Please see below for the full report.

 In order to ensure all our adults (duty bearers) and pupils (rights holders) understand the principles of children’s rights that are outlined in the CRC, UNICEF have produced a series of articles that enshrine the critical rights of a child.
 For example: